Braces vs Invisalign for Teens: How to Decide | iSmile Orthodontics

 Can my teen play sports with braces or clear aligners?

 Yes to both.
 Teens with braces should wear a mouthguard during contact sports to protect their lips and brackets.
 Teens with aligners can remove them during games and wear a regular mouthguard.
-Many Spokane Valley student athletes prefer aligners for this flexibility.
+Many student athletes prefer aligners for this flexibility.

 What happens if my teen loses an aligner?